Animadversio/PythonSLG/README.md

 $ python main.py

 # How to Play
-* use mouse to select the active creature to walk or attack
+* use mouse or 4 direction arrows to select the active creature, then to walk, attack or use magic
+* Press Tab to end turn.
+* Press 1,2 to select action.

 # Features
 ## Game System
 * Unit with AOE magic.
 Remote and melee unit.
+Far reaching siege unit.

 ## Policy
-Advanced policy for planning multiple unit action is a crucial part of this project.
+Advanced policy for planning multiple unit action coordination is a crucial part of this project.
 The following policies have been implemented.

-* Greedy reward maximization policy.
+* Greedy one step reward maximization policy.
+* Greedy one step reward maximization, with heuristics
+    * position maximize threat posing on others
+    * Position minimize danger posed by opponent units.
+    * Attack unit that eliminate the most threat posed by it.

 `![rpg1](https://raw.githubusercontent.com/marblexu/PythonStrategyRPG/master/demo/rpg1.png)`
 `![rpg2](https://raw.githubusercontent.com/marblexu/PythonStrategyRPG/master/demo/rpg2.png)`